AuraNatale/AutismDataMining/README.md

 This project has been focused on Phenotypic characteristics dealing with the fondamental issue mentioned above.

 The ABIDE Dataset has been validated in several papers.
-Our reference and starting poin is available here: https://pubmed.ncbi.nlm.nih.gov/30393630/
+Our reference and starting point is available here: https://pubmed.ncbi.nlm.nih.gov/30393630/